Gpetrak/sentinel-engine/README.rst

 Sentinel Engine is a project that execute tasks like searching, downloading, processing and uploading Sentinel data in GeoServer, without supervising from the user.
 The geographic area which is covered is the region of Crete.
 It is connected with Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus/) (it is mandatory to have an account), searches every day for new datasets, downloads new datasets, processes them and finally (if the user has an up and running GeoServer instance), uploads them on it.
+If our GeoServer instance is included in a GeoNode project, we can update our data in order to be included in our project.

 The program developed and tested in Ubuntu 16.04.